wp-plugins/powr-social-feed/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-social-feed-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
+* Connect to Facebook, Instagram, Pinterest, YouTube, Twitter, Vine, Tumblr, Flickr, Vimeo, Dailymotion, and RSS.
-* Display images, videos, and text from any Twitter, Facebook, Instagram, or Tumblr account.
+* Display images, videos, and articles.
 * Adjust the priority for different feeds to display your favorite content.
 * Use any @handles, #hashtags, and site URLs.
+* Content updates every 60 minutes.
-* Choose from expert-designed templates or customize fonts, colors, backgrounds, and more.
+* Use expert templates or customize from scratch.
+* Custom fonts, colors, borders, backgrounds, and spacing.
-* Easy-to-use design tools let you customize size and spacing of your feed.
-* Built-in support displays text in any language.
+* Display text in any language.
 * Mobile responsive design looks great on any device.
 <br>

 = Upgrade ($4.99)/mo and: =
 * Eliminate all POWr logos and watermarks
-* Up to 5 Accounts - add and display up to 5 different social accounts.
+* Display up to 5 different feeds
-* Faster Updates - faster update times keep your content fresh.
+* Refresh content every 20 minutes
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins